 Conclusion

-Geography has an impact on how people live from the resources we have access to, to how we move through the world.
+From the resources we have access to, to how we move through the world, how geography affects culture is a fascinating question that we could explore for years.
 Our history, our risks and our comfort are all determined by where we sit on the map.